ksawatzky777/caribou/README.md

 ## Use

-Caribou currently consists of an atmospheric aerosol transport model.
+Caribou currently consists of an atmospheric eulerian transport model.
 Additional capabilities are planned for the future.
 Documentation of the airborne transport kernels, boundary conditions and materials will become available at a later date.